Kenkron/MobileComputingLab4/How-To-Git.md

 git commit -a -m "A comment describing what you did"
 ```

 Someone else changed the code.
-How do I get those changed on my computer?
+How do I get those changes on my computer?
 --------------------------------------------------------------------------

 Pull it: